 High-performance file transfer engine targeting wire-speed on 100 GbE Mellanox links using JDK 26 QUIC transport, memory-mapped zero-copy I/O, BBRv2 congestion control, and multi-stream virtual-thread parallelism with zero per-packet allocation.
 NVMe-oF-QUIC Linux kernel module with TLS 1.3, CNSA 2.0 crypto, x86_64 and ARM64.

-Open-source ML compiler eliminating GPU vendor lock-in with equivalent NVIDIA CUDA and AMD ROCm backends through pure Java FFM bindings — no native JNI code.
+Open-source ML compiler eliminating GPU vendor lock-in with equivalent NVIDIA CUDA and AMD ROCm backends through pure Java FFM bindings, with no native JNI code.
 Full GraalPy PyTorch-to-GPU pipeline spanning model tracing, StableHLO IR, and hardware-specific code generation targeting cuBLAS and hipBLAS.

 Domain-specific language compiling pipeline programs to FPGA bitstreams and eBPF bytecode for computational storage, built on GraalVM Truffle and ANTLR.
 Applied to a GPU-accelerated whole-genome variant calling pipeline with zero-copy BAM parsing, SIMD-vectorized analysis, and RDMA-networked custom lab hardware.